tinkerhub/Practical-AI-Bootcamp/Resources/README.md

-# Resources to waem up
+# Resources to warm up
 Resources to warm up before the course